 “I know I’m not the only one to say this, but this place saved my life.
 There’s really not another place like this in the city.
 I’ve been to other drop-ins, I’ve been to other needle exchanges, and it’s just always felt really institutional, and sometimes like they were doing it out of a combination of pity and resentment…I think it’s amazing that this place makes homeless kids feel like people.
-And I think that’s important.”Yeah Yeah, now an HYA Outreach Counselor
+And I think that’s important.”Yeah Yeah, Former HYA Participant and HYA Outreach Counselor

 “I left home when I was thirteen.
 After a brief stop on the streets of Hollywood, I made my way to San Francisco, where I stayed in abandoned lots in the downtown area.
 Eventually I made my way to Haight Ashbury and Golden Gate Park.